kyle3728/cv_database_switcher/README.md

 Enter number: 2
 ```

-### Key Features in the Unified Manager
+### Common Use Cases

+**Testing Quarterly Updates (Most Common)**:
+Cabinet Vision releases quarterly updates (e.g., 2024.1, 2024.2) that overwrite the previous version.
+This tool lets you:
+- Keep your current working database safe before updating
+- Test the new quarterly release with a copy of your database
+- Instantly roll back if the update causes issues
+- Compare behavior between versions using the same data

+**Managing Multiple Client Databases**:
+- Work with different clients' custom databases
+- Switch between production and testing environments
+- Keep a clean "factory reset" database for troubleshooting

 **Smart Detection**: The manager automatically detects:
 - Unconfigured databases needing setup
 - Database mismatches between CV/Common/S2M
 - Running CV processes that could cause conflicts

-**Mismatch Warnings**: When databases aren't synchronized:
-- Shows warnings in the dashboard display
-- Indicates which databases don't match (e.g., Common:Testing S2M:Production)
-- Solution: Use Option 1 to properly switch to the desired database

 ### Adding New Clients via Restore CV

-The unified manager streamlines the import process:

-1. **Using cv_manager.bat**: Select option 3 (Prepare for Client Import)
+1. **Prepare for import**: Select option 3 (Prepare for New Client Import)
    - Shows all CV versions with current database status
    - Select which specific version to prepare for import
    - Preserves selected version's database safely